bowmanjd/terminaltalk/slides/slides.md

 # Containers

 docker, podman, nerdctl, etc...
-All of these run a mini Linux OS (or many!) and typically a container provides one tool or service.
+All of these run a mini Linux OS (or many!) and typically a single container provides one tool or service.
 You do not need to use containers to be personally successful on the command-line, but it does open up possibilities.

 ---